 It should be noted that it is extremely difficult for ordinary people such as myself to object effectively to what is in part a highly technical proposal involving issues of construction, civil engineering, traffic, flooding, safety and local infrastructure which I am neither qualified for nor have the time nor financial resources to scrutinise adequately.
 This is a highly visible and permanent change to our local environment.
-I would prefer it not to proceed but if so, It must receive a Public Enquiry with an exceptionally high level of due diligence from the government to ensure we are not left with a significant scar on this AONB and greater problems than benefits within Robertsbridge and the wider area.
+I would prefer it not to proceed but if it is decided so, it must be as a result of a Public Enquiry with an exceptionally high level of due diligence from the government to ensure we are not left with a significant scar on this AONB and greater problems than benefits within Robertsbridge and the wider area.